List of S-CRY-ed characters: Kazuma

 Kazuma's Alter is called "Shell Bullet", an alloy-type Alter which transforms his right arm into a weapon.

-At its first level, Shell Bullet covers Kazuma's right arm with armor and creates three curved fins jutting out from his right shoulder blade, each getting progressively larger as they near his shoulder.
-In his second form, Kazuma's arm is completely replaced by a much stronger arm, with a propeller replacing the three fins on his back.
-While initially this form caused him great pain, as his arm was slowly becoming disfigured as a side effect, but slowly grows strong enough to not only withstand but overcome these limits.

-His Alter's final form, "Proud Fist", covers Kazuma's entire body.
-His Alter-absorbing fists grow even larger, and his propeller becomes a whip (though it serves much the same purpose as the fins from the first form or the propeller in the second form).
+At its first level, Shell Bullet covers Kazuma's right arm with armor and has three fin-like protrusions jutting out from his right shoulder blade, each getting progressively larger as they near his shoulder.
+In his second form, his arm is completely replaced by a much stronger metallic one, with a propeller replacing the three fins on his back.
+While, initially, this form caused him great pain due his arm slowly being disfigured as a result of its use, Kazuma would slowly grows strong enough to not only withstand, but eventually overcome this limitation.
+The third and final form of Kazuma's Alter, "Proud Fist", covers his entire body in golden armor, granting him Alter-absorbing fists that grow larger and replaces his propeller with a whip (though it serves much the same purpose as the previous fins and propeller).

 In contrast, Kazuma's Alter only has two forms in the manga, with the second and final form being called "Death Bullet".

 In the Animage's Anime Grand Prix 2002 awards, Kazuma took second place, being defeated by Inuyasha's title character.

 Ryuho

-At eighteen years old, Ryuho (劉鳳, Ryūhō) is widely regarded as the strongest HOLY member.
-Ryuho develops a strong rivalry with Kazuma, the only native Alter on Lost Ground to escape HOLY, continuously foiling their plans afterwards, and is one of the few people who's fought him one-on-one without being defeated instantly.
-Ryuho's personality changed after the death of his mother and his pet doberman at the hands of an Alter user, and he is driven by his desire to bring that Alter user to justice.
+At eighteen-years-old, Ryuho (劉鳳, Ryūhō) is widely regarded as the strongest agent of HOLY.
+Ryuho develops a strong rivalry with Kazuma, the only Native Alter on Lost Ground to escape HOLY, continuously foiling their plans afterwards, and is one of the few people who's fought him one-on-one without being defeated instantly.

+Ryuho's personality changed after the death of his mother and his pet doberman at the hands of Crystal, leading to him being driven by his desire to bring that Alter user to justice.
 When suffering from amnesia, Ryuho starts caring for the Lost Ground, to the point he and Kazuma become allies in order to protect it.

-Ryuho's Alter ability is "Zetsuei", a short humanoid Alter that uses flexible purple ribbons to attack and defend him.
-Ryuho can upgrade Zetsuei into its true form, a larger humanoid with a snake-like lower body.
-Zetsuei's final form (called "Zetsuei Touryudan" in the manga) is a harmonizing Alter like Kazuma's, contrary to its first two forms.
-In this form, Ryuho is covered in sleek armor resembling that of Zetsuei, albeit lacking the many special attacks.
-Ryuho gains access to Zetsuei's high-speed flight capabilities and, in combination with the sleek edges of the armor, Ryuho is able to slice through objects with ease.
+His Alter ability is called "Zetsuei", which takes the form of a short, humanoid that uses flexible, purple, ribbon-like tendrils to attack his opponents and defend himself.

+Ryuho can upgrade Zetsuei into its true form; a larger humanoid with a snake-like lower body, reminiscent of a Nāga.

+The final form of Ryuho's Zetsuei (known as "Zetsuei Touryudan" in the manga) is actually a harmonizing-type Alter, much like Kazuma's, in contrast with its previous two forms.
+In this form, Ryuho is covered in sleek armor resembling that of Zetsuei (albeit lacking the many special attacks), gaining access to its high-speed flight capabilities and can use the sleek edges of the armor to slice through objects with ease.